Winsleo/r3live/README.md

 9. [CGAL](): A C++ Computational Geometry Algorithms Library.

 ## License
-The source code is released under [GPLv2](http://www.gnu.org/licenses/) license.
+The source code of this package is released under [**GPLv2**](http://www.gnu.org/licenses/) license.
+We only allow it free for personal and academic usage.
+For commercial use, please contact me <ziv.lin.ljrATgmail.com> and Dr. Fu Zhang <fuzhangAThku.hk> to negotiate a different license.

 We are still working on improving the performance and reliability of our codes.
 For any technical issues, please contact me via email Jiarong Lin < ziv.lin.ljrATgmail.com >.